iheus/em/README.md

 ### Notes

-- You need to install R and run "1_r_prep.R" before running R code.
+- You need to install R (and RStudio) before running R code.
+See "1 Intro 1.pdf" for more details.
+Then, import necessary packages using "1_r_prep.R".